piiano/vault-java/examples/demo-app-hibernate-encryption/README.md

 ## Compiling the application

 Run: `mvn clean install -DskipTests`
+To run it with tests: `mvn clean install`

 ## Running the application